Roles & Responsibilities of a Creative Project Manager

 Start Your Creative Project Manager Journey With TESSR

-One of the key features of TESSR that assists creative project managers is the TESSR Woohoo module.
+For example, one of the key features of TESSR that assists creative project managers is the TESSR Woohoo module.
 It helps you calculate the completion percentage of projects for all team members, providing managers with valuable insights into work progress and team performance.

 If you are interested in starting your creative project management journey with TESSR, sign up here and join our creative community!